Singaporean Students' guide

 Which states are they studying in?

-Singaporeans have shown a large preference for study in Victoria (Melbourne) and Western Australia (Perth).
-Victoria alone accounts for a third (33%) of all students; Western Australia has around 23%; New South Wales 18%; Queensland 14%; South Australia 6%; ACT 3%; Tasmania 1.6%; and the Northern Territory 0.1%.
+Singaporeans have shown a large preference for study in Victoria and Western Australia.
+In December 2014, Victoria alone accounted for around a third (33 per cent) of all Singaporean students, while Western Australia has around 20 per cent.
+Queensland (18 per cent), New South Wales (17 per cent) and South Australia (seven per cent) follow in popularity.
+The ACT, Tasmania and the Northern Territory have smaller numbers of Singaporean students and smaller numbers of international students in general.
+For more information, see Australia’s regions.

 Entry requirements and average study costs